kujenga/website/content/blog/goml-mlp.md

 Each of the nodes in the above graph is often referred to as a "neuron", as they are intended to roughly mimic the structures within a simplified model of the brain.
-Let's dive a bit deeper into how these artificial neurons function (and perhaps more importantly the eges between them) which will be covered in more increasing detail throughout the post.
+Let's dive a bit deeper into how these artificial neurons function (and perhaps more importantly the edges between them) which will be covered in more increasing detail throughout the post.

 1. Define a weight parameter \\(w_{i,j}^{L}\\) for each edge in the network for each